FaceToKeyboard/monologue-server/README.md

 `GET /messages?userId=##`

-POST a message:
+POST a message -

 `POST /messages`

-with the body of the request being a JSON structure:
+with a JSON body:
 ```
 {
   userId: <int>,